simphony/SimCMCLkinetics/README.md

 - Input CUDS objects are translated to JSON
 - JSON is transmitted as a HTTP request to the remote KineticsAgent server
 	- From this point on, the AgentBridge class continually contacts the KineticsAgent server to request the simulation status
-- KineticsAgent applys JSON inputs to the relevant simulation template
+- KineticsAgent applies JSON inputs to the relevant simulation template
 - Final simulation files are sent to compute node for execution
-	- Once complete, the KineticsAgent identifies the requested outputs from the simulation and will repsond with then upon the next check from the AgentBridge
+	- Once complete, the KineticsAgent identifies the requested outputs from the simulation and will respond with them upon the next check from the AgentBridge
-- JSON outputs are recieved from the remote KineticsAgent
+- JSON outputs are received from the remote KineticsAgent
 - Results from JSON are parsed into new CUDS objects
 - CUDS outputs are written to file for inspection